miklevin/levinux/README.md

     * Mac OSX
     * Windows
     * Linux
-    * Tested Systems
 * Beginning Levinux
     * Booting Levinux
     * Connecting to Levinux
-    * The Next Step
+    * Next Steps
-* File Manifest
 * Bugs
 * Road Map
-* Dependencies
-    * Linux
-    * Mac OSX
 * Contributions
-* Change-log

 ##About Levinux
-Levinux is a tiny virtual Linux server that runs without installation from USB or Dropbox on Mac, Windows, or Linux.
+Levinux is a tiny virtual Linux server that runs without admin rights or an install.
+It will run directly from USB or Dropbox on Mac, Windows, or Linux.
 This makes Levinux an ideal learning environment and a great way to run and keep your code safe for life.
 Levinux is and introduction to "short stack" development which becomes more and more relevant as Linux becomes more ubiquitous.
 Levinux is a remix of Tiny Core Linux and QEMU.
 Tiny Core Linux is an extremely small Linux based on how "embedded systems" work, and QEMU is a PC emulator that runs on many platforms.

 ##Installing Levinux
 ###Mac OSX